edublancas/neural-clustering/README.md

 Update `root` in `config.yaml` with an aribitrary folder, this the place where all the output from the pipeline will be stored.

-*If demo data was provided, `root` should point to the demo folder location*

 ## Step 4: YASS setup

-*Skip step 4 and 5 if provided with YASS demo data and stored sessions*

 Get raw data files: `7ch.bin` and `geometry.txt`.